Alanesc2/Registration-Bot/README.md

 ### Future Improvements
 - **Error Handling Enhancements**: Improve handling of website structure changes.
 - **Virtual Environment**: Allow users to schedule enrollment in more than one day advance without having to run program locally.
-- **Autonomous Authentication**: Allows bot to be fully automated without requiring authentication from user.
+- **Autonomous Authentication**: Allow bot to be fully automated without requiring authentication from user.
 - **GUI Interface**: Create a user-friendly graphical interface for ease of use.

 ---